Friends of Tahoe Truckee Waldorf

 Lauren bello

-Lauren Bello Okerman is an artist, architect, and designer whose creative practice bridges art, design, and education.
-As Board President of Tahoe Truckee Waldorf, she leads the effort to grow a thriving Waldorf-inspired learning community in the Tahoe Truckee region—most recently guiding the unification of the school on a 40-acre forest campus in Truckee.
-Her leadership blends artistry, vision, and deep respect for nature, creating spaces where children can learn through hands, heart, and imagination.
+Lauren Bello is an artist, architect, and designer whose creative practice bridges art, design, and education.
+As Board President of Tahoe Truckee Waldorf, she leads efforts to grow a thriving Waldorf-inspired learning community in the Tahoe Truckee region.
+Her leadership blends artistry, vision, and deep respect for nature, creating spaces where children can learn through their hands, hearts, and imaginations.

 Beyond her work in education, Lauren is the founder and creative director of Folklaur Studio, a multidisciplinary practice that explores the intersections of architecture, art, and storytelling.
 A graduate of Colgate University (Neuroscience) and the Rhode Island School of Design (Master of Architecture), she has designed everything from buildings and installations to public art and custom furniture.
 Her public art installations in Truckee—like The Feather bike-rack sculpture—reflect her dedication to accessible, place-based design that celebrates community and nature.